 New Measurements Planned to Address Other National Needs:

-Algal Blooms has become a major environmental problem in recent years, and have been featured in a myriad of national press stories.
+Algal Blooms hasvebecome a major environmental problem in recent years and have been featured in a multiple national news stories.
 Algal bloom has been associated with phosphorus addition to P-limited lakes, with P likely from the atmosphere (27).
-Atmospheric P measurements are needed to understand algal blooms in these situations.
-This issue is connected to agriculture since agriculture is a very large user of P and likely a large source to lakes, rivers, and water impoundments (Lake Erie, for example).
+Atmospheric P measurements are needed to understand these algal blooms and the connection to agriculture since it is a very large user of P and likely a large source contributer to lakes, rivers, and water impoundments (e.g., Lake Erie).
 Many recent publications are calling for national total P measurements in the atmosphere (28).
-NRSP-3 is currently developing a method for the measurement of Total P in precipitation (discussed in other sections).
+NRSP-3 is currently developing a measurement method for Total P in precipitation as discussed in other sections).

 Algal Blooms and Total Nitrogen.
-Many algal bloom situations are also limited by N and in part N deposition.
-Increases in NH4+ wet deposition have been shown.
-NRSP-3 is currently developing a method for the measurement of Total N in precipitation (combined with the Total P measurement).
-This will allow scientists determine total loading of N more accurately to algal bloom situations, and research therein.
-An additional issue is the contribution of Organic Nitrogen (ON), which is at least currently unmeasured, but will also be estimated with this planned Total N measurement (see below).
+Many algal bloom situations are limited by N and partially by N deposition.
+Recently, increases in NH4+ wet deposition have been shown.
+NRSP-3 is currently developing a measurement method for Total N in precipitation .
+This will allow scientists determine total loading of N more accurately to algal bloom situations.

 Organic Nitrogen in the Atmosphere.
-With the importance of atmospheric N measurement is the importance of quantifying ON in the atmosphere.
-ON has now become important to both air quality scientists and agricultural scientists (e.g. 29).
+The contribution of Organic Nitrogen (ON) is currently unmeasured will be estimated as part of Total N measurement .
+Tthe importance of quantifying ON in the atmospherehas become important to both air quality scientists and agricultural scientists (e.g. 29).
 It is thought that up to 25% of atmospheric N is in the organic form and not routinely measured.
-NRSP-3 is working on a plan now to add a total N measurement and using subtraction, estimate the ON concentration in all samples.
+NRSP-3 is developing a plan to add a total N measurement and using subtraction, estimate the ON concentration in all samples.
 Secondary samplers have been developed for use by any/all NTN sites that can be used to make this measurement.
-This method should be ready for field trials in the next few months and will be offered to all NTN sites for adoption.
+This method should be ready for field trials in the next few months and will be offered to all NTN sites .
 The sources of ON clearly include agricultural activities.

 Other National Issues